VirtuallyCreative/virtuallycreative-services/index.md

       - author:
           name: CHRIS ROMANO
           location: 'TORONTO, CA'
+        text: >-
-        text: 'We''ve worked with Al for many years to '
+          We've worked with Al for many years and have always loved his fair pricing that scales with our business
       - author:
           name: Major Payne
           location: 'VA, USA'